monostream/emporium-docs/advanced-resources/architecture.md

 # Architecture

-Emporium's architecture is a testament to modern software design, leveraging a robust and loosely-coupled structure where each service is developed with a focused responsibility.
-This approach not only simplifies maintenance but also enhances the scalability and performance of the system.
+Emporium is designed around a robust and loosely-coupled microservice architecture.
+This approach improves security and resilience by compartmentalization.
+Every service serves a distinct purpose, which drastically simplifies the complexity of the source code of each service, helping with maintainability and bug fixing.
 Below, we delve into the specifics of each component, their interactions, and the technologies that bring Emporium to life.

 ## Overview